oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 Aside: `contains` is argument flipped `occursin`, it was a thing in julia 0.6 but was removed in 1.0 and now has been added back.
 We added it back primarily so we could have the curried form, and to match `startswith` and `endswith`.

-### A ton of other new and improved standard library functions:
+### A ton of other new and improved standard library functions

+I am not going to manage to list all of them here.
+But I will list some of my standout favorites.

 [`@time`])(https://github.com/JuliaLang/julia/pull/37678) now reports how much time was spent on compilation.
 This is going to help prevent people knew the language from including compilation time in their benchmarks.